paucls/katas/20170223-java-pizza-delivery-service/README.md

 As a delivery man
 I want new orders to be handled and printed automatically So that I can process them directly without wasting my time taking phone calls

+Story 5 - Customer sign up
+As a customer
+I want the system to remember me
+So that I won't need to introduce my personal details for every order